moews/smurves/README.md

 ### Quickstart guide

+The descriptions and example usage below provide a quick tutorial on Smurves.
+In addition, the `examples.ipynb` Jupyter Notebook in the `examples` folder in this repository show the use of the tool for various constraints, and with the code necessary to plot the curves.

 In addition to the number of curves and interval constraints for both x-axis and y-axis beyond which the curves shouldn't stray, the tool requires the number of equally spaced measurement points, the maximum number of gradient changes in the curves, and a left-hand convergence point with the same x-axis value as the left side of the `x_interval` parameter.

 Three optional parameters include the choice of a logarithmic scale for the x-axis, the use of a mirrored truncated Gaussian distribution instead of the default uniform distribution to sample gravitational forces from in order to let most curves not deviate too far, and the placing of a threshold point before which no deviation from the convergence point's x-axis value should take place.
 These parameters are described in the table further below.